-December Plant of the Month: Ilex verticillata — Winterberry
+December Plants of the Month: Ilex verticillata — Winterberry

 You’d be hard pressed to take notice of lex verticillata –Winterberry – in the landscape most of the year.